apache/spark/BREEZE.rst

     build-docs                               Builds documentation in the container
-    build-only                               Only builds docker images without entering container cleanup-images                           Cleans up the container images created initialize-local-virtualenv              Initializes local virtualenv
+    build-only                               Only builds docker images without entering container cleanup-images                           Cleans up the container images created exec                                     Execs into running breeze container in new terminal initialize-local-virtualenv              Initializes local virtualenv
     setup-autocomplete                       Sets up autocomplete for breeze
     stop                                     Stops the docker-compose evironment